UNFPA State of World Population Report Cover

 8 Billion Lives, Infinite Possibilities: DC Launch of the 2023 UNFPA SWOP Report

-Please join the Wilson Center’s Maternal Health Initiative and UNFPA for a panel discussion of global experts and contributors to the UNFPA State of the World Population 2023 report.
-The panelists will present research based on evidence, discuss their advocacy efforts, and initiate a dialogue about how to practically implement the recommendations of the report in healthcare systems across the world.
+The Wilson Center’s Maternal Health Initiative and UNFPA hosted a panel discussion of global experts and contributors to the UNFPA State of the World Population 2023 report.
+The panelists presented research based on evidence, discussed their advocacy efforts, and initiated a dialogue about how to practically implement the recommendations of the report in healthcare systems across the world.

 Overview